deadoceans/deadoceans.github.io/_posts/2020-12-08-reading-goals-of-2021.md

 8. Reading
 9. Sleep

 I will throw some time in for Piano and/or Guitar somewhere.
+After I finished the RHCSA, that is going to be replaced with more intensive study of Russian.

 ### Stipulations